LSD of sample covariances of superposition of matrices with separable covariance structure: Simulation Study

 Then the sample covariance matrix, $S_n$ is constructed as per (\ref{defining_Sn}).
-We generate the histogram of the eigen values of $S_n$ and superimpose the numerical approximate of the theoretical density from the Stieltjes Transform as predicted in Theorem \ref{mainTheorem}.
+We generate the histogram of the eigenvalues of $S_n$ and superimpose the numerical approximate of the theoretical density from the Stieltjes Transform as predicted in Theorem \ref{mainTheorem}.

+We observe that the spread of the spectrum is larger when the innovations are distributed as i.i.d. $t$ distribution with $3$ degrees of freedom (Figure \ref{Figure2}) as compared with the one with standard Gaussian innovations (Figure \ref{Figure1}).
+The histograms suggest that the bulk of the ESD largely coincides with its theoretical counterpart.
+However, the edge of the empirical spectrum seems to spread significantly to the right.
+The latter phenomenon is possibly due to slower convergence of the edge because of lack of higher moments of the innovations.